 The Remuneration Committee will:

-- determine matters relating to the Society’s overall remuneration framework and the level of remuneration of members of executive management, including Executive Directors, who participate in the Executive Variable Pay Plan, and review the Chairman’s fee annually;
+- determine matters relating to the Society’s overall remuneration framework and the level of remuneration of members of executive management, including Executive Directors, who participate in the Executive Variable Pay Plan, and review the Chair’s fee annually;

 - oversee remuneration arrangements required by the PRA Remuneration Code, including remuneration for employees in control functions such as Internal Audit, Risk, Compliance, HR and Legal, even if they are covered by the ‘de minimis’ exemption; and

 - review and recommend to the Board for approval the Society’s Remuneration Policy.
 The objective of the Remuneration Policy shall be to attract, retain and motivate individuals of the quality required to run the Society successfully without paying more than is necessary, having regard to the views of members and other stakeholders.

-The review and recommendation to the Board of the remuneration of Non-Executive Directors (other than the Chairman) shall be undertaken by the Non-Executive Remuneration Committee.
+The review and recommendation to the Board of the remuneration of Non-Executive Directors (other than the Chair) shall be undertaken by the Non-Executive Remuneration Committee.

 Meetings and membership

-The Committee will be chaired by a Non-Executive Director (other than the Board Chairman) as appointed from time to time by the Board.
+The Committee will be chaired by a Non-Executive Director (other than the Board Chair) as appointed from time to time by the Board.

 The Committee will comprise at least three Non-Executive Directors.
 The Committee may operate with a vacancy.
-The Chairman of the Board may serve on the Committee if considered independent on appointment as Chairman but will not be present at any discussion by the Committee relating to the Chairman’s fees.
+The Chair of the Board may serve on the Committee if considered independent on appointment as Chair but will not be present at any discussion by the Committee relating to the Chair’s fees.

 Only members of the Committee have the right to attend Committee meetings.
 However, other individuals such as the Chief Executive, the Human Resources Director and external advisers may be invited to attend meetings as required.

 The Committee will meet twice annually as a minimum.

 Meetings of the Committee will be quorate if there are present at least three members.
-If the Chairman is absent, the remaining members shall elect one of their number other than the Chairman of the Board to chair the meeting.
+If the Chair is absent, the remaining members shall elect one of their number other than the Chair of the Board to chair the meeting.

 The General Counsel & Secretary or their nominee shall be Secretary of the Committee.